-Year 1 of the Art History programme consists of 7 compulsory courses and 4 elective courses.
-The compulsory courses are:
+In year 1 you take 7 compulsory courses and 4 elective courses.

-- Digital Perspectives: a course on computational art history and its development (Fundamentals IIb) (2,5 EC)
+- Digital Perspectives: a course on computational art history and its development (Fundamentals II) (5 EC)

 - Art history: institutions and current research (5 EC)